 As farmers and ranchers, we have personally experienced what turbulent economic headwinds do to the livelihoods of our families and our communities.
 We must tell Congress that this commonsense, bipartisan legislation will give more family farms an opportunity to reorganize their business while avoiding critical disruptions in our national agriculture supply chain that can affect every American.

 Family farms need debt relief.
-Asking your US Senators to support the Family Farmer Relief Act will make it happen!
+Asking Congress to support the Family Farmer Relief Act will make it happen!

 Learn more here: AFBF Market Intel: What is Chapter 12 Family Farm Bankruptcy